-Address those concerns and when you roll out the change answer employee questions before they have a chance to ask them.
+Address those concerns, and when you roll out the change, answer employee questions before they can ask them.

-For instance, if the church will be changing their health care benefits, provide employees with the information that will answer their questions about cost, coverage and claim processing.
+For instance, if the church changes its health care benefits, provide employees with the information to answer their questions about cost, coverage, and claim processing.